03sunf/03sunf.github.io/_posts/2020-07-14-Weird-WSGI-parser-logic.md

 ### Server code
 When there is a server running with the following code, a normal HTTP request returns the requested hostname.
-But remote user can control `request.host` value with online request.
+But remote user can control `request.host` value with oneline request.
 This weird parser logic makes the potential to be derived from another attack, such as SSRF.

 ```python
 from flask import Flask